 Assistant Professor of Philosophy of Religion

-Professor Pittard specializes in epistemology and the philosophy of religion and has secondary interests in ethics and early modern philosophy.
+Professor Pittard specializes in epistemology and the philosophy of religion.
 Much of his current research is focused on questions concerning the epistemic significance of disagreement with informed and intelligent interlocutors.
-He has two essays forthcoming in Oxford University Press publications: "When Beauties Disagree: Why 'Halfers' Should Affirm Robust Perspectivalism" in Oxford Studies in Epistemology.
+He has published articles in The Philosophical Quarterly, The Internet Encyclopedia of Philosophy, and Oxford Studies in Epistemology.
 He also has a chapter in Challenges to Moral and Religious Belief: Disagreement and Evolution (published by Oxford University Press) and a coauthored piece forthcoming in Mind.
 Prof. Pittard is currently working on a book on religious disagreement.

 A.B.
 Harvard University

 Theological Predication and Divine Attributes